retep998/winapi-rs/README.md

 If this crate is missing something you need, feel free to create an issue, open a pull request, or contact me via [other means](http://www.rustaceans.org/retep998).

-As of version 0.2, this crate depends on Rust 1.1 (in order to lose the dependency on libc).
-If you need compatibility with Rust 1.0 you must continue to use older 0.1.x versions.
+This crate depends on Rust 1.4 on Windows.
+On other platforms this crate is a no-op and should compile with Rust 1.0.

 ## Example ##